dobe4ever/FLSolverBot/README.md

 This Telegram bot is deployed to railway.com

-Development and testing are done on GitHub Codespaces (vs code browser) using the same repo that railway uses.
-Only the Telegram bot token secret is different on the codespace vs the railway project, this allows live testing from codespces before deploying while interacting with a separate Telegram bot instance in the app.
+Development is done on Codespaces (vs code browser).
+Railway uses the same github repo for deployment when pushing changes.
+The bot is tested directly inside telegram & the logs can be checked on railway.

 To run locally:
 `node src/index.js`